Special Support Services

 The College Store and vending machines are also available in the Student Union Building, offering a large selection of snack and food items.

 The College maintains a student housing facility for up to 214 occupants.
 Student housing provides students the opportunity to further individual educational development through social interaction with fellow students.
 A housing director is responsible for the daily activities and programs within the facility, communication of the College policies and the safe operation of the facility.

 Residential housing at NTCC offers a variety of options to fit your budget and lifestyle.
-Students can choose from a more traditional dorm experience (Student Housing West) or brand new apartment-style units (Student Housing East).
-In addition to the convenience of living on campus, students enjoy amenities such as free wi-fi, free cable, free parking, free laundry, free 24-hour fitness access, fully-furnished units, secure card access to building, security officer on campus 24 hours a day, and student lounge areas.
+Students can choose from a more traditional dorm experience (Student Housing West) or apartment-style units (Student Housing East).
+In addition to the convenience of living on campus, students enjoy amenities such as free wi-fi, free parking, free laundry, extended access to fitness center, fully-furnished units, secure card access to building and rooms, security officer on campus 24 hours a day, and student lounge areas.

-A housing deposit fee of $200 is required to reserve housing space.
-A resident student may cancel his/her assignment and receive a deposit refund if the cancellation is received prior to July 1 for the fall semester or December 1 for the spring semester.
+A housing applications fee of $100 is required to reserve housing space.
+A resident student may cancel his/her assignment and receive a refund of application fee if the cancellation is received prior to July 1 for the fall semester or December 1 for the spring semester.
 All students residing in college housing during the fall and/or spring semesters are required to purchase a meal plan from the College cafeteria.
-The meal program consists of 14 meals a week; 3 meals daily Monday-Thursday; 2 meals on Friday, excluding holidays and vacation periods.
-The meal plan is not available during the summer.
+The meal program consists of 19 meals a week; 3 meals daily Monday-Friday; 2 meals on Saturday and Sunday, excluding holidays and vacation periods.
+Limited meal plans are available during the summer.
 Students with confirmed reservations must make housing and meal payments either in full or according to a specified payment schedule.

 Students interested in living on campus, or who would like additional information should contact the housing department at email@example.com or 903-434-8176.